 The articles and reports on this page are dedicated to examining emerging technologies, how they are being used, the ethical challenges and risks involved, how these risks can be managed effectively, and potential implications for the Code of Ethics.

-This video is provided by StreamAMG, a third-party service.
-We do not control the cookies they set.
-Before anything is loaded, we ask for your permission, as SoundCloud may place cookies on our site.
-To view this content on the website, please accept Statistics cookies and continue.
-For more details, please review our privacy policy and cookies policy.
+This video player is provided by StreamAMG, a third-party service.
+We ask for your permission before anything is loaded as StreamAMG places cookies on our site.
+For more information on how we handle cookies, please see our privacy policy and cookies policy.
+To listen to this content on the website, please accept Statistics cookies and continue.

 News, opinion and analysis